Sensitive facial skin – Understanding its causes and how to protect it

 Both conditions can lead to skin becoming sensitive to irritants.

-Hypersensitive, reactive facial skin is more common in women than men, and may be related to conditions, age or contact and sensitisation to certain products, and a consequence is often an increased transepidermal water loss (TEWL).
-Sensitivity symptoms can occur after applying products to skin and may be experienced immediately, or be noticed hours or days later.
-They include feelings of stinging and burning, and can be accompanied by redness (erythema), scaling and pustules.
-Pretesting any new product on a small area first and checking after 24 hours for any reaction before general use can be key to reducing the impact of this condition.
+Reactive hypersensitive facial skin is more common in women than men, and may be related to cosmetic practice and age, and goes along with an increased transepidermal water loss (TEWL).
+Symptoms occur after applying products to skin and may be experienced immediately, or be noticed hours or days later.
+These unpleasant sensations have been subjectively described as, among other things, stinging and burning, and can be accompanied by redness (erythema), scaling and pustules.
+Using products with very few, well-tolerated ingredients is key to reducing the impact of this condition.

 Facial skin can be affected by sun allergies.
 These share some symptoms with sensitive skin, including redness and itchiness, but also manifest as raised bumps, rashes, blisters and pustules.
-While most sun allergies, including Polymorphic Light Eruptions (PLE), are caused by UV radiation, some ingredients from cosmetic products can be a factor, too.
+While most sun allergies, including Polymorphous Light Eruptions (PLE), are caused by UV radiation, ingredients of cosmetic products can be a factor, too.
 Find out more about PLE and other sun allergies or how sun affects skin.

 If you are unsure about what type of skin condition you have, our online skin test may be able to help.
-Sensitive skin can be a symptom of a variety of conditions, so if you are at all worried, consult your doctor or pharmacist for advice.
+Sensitive skin can be a symptom of a variety of diseases, so if you are at all worried about your condition, consult your doctor or dermatologist for a diagnosis and recommendation.

 What causes facial skin to become sensitive